josephHelfenbein/NeuroPBR/README.md

     Use `--palettization` to enable 8-bit weight clustering (smaller model, may reduce quality).

     Use `--no-fp16` to disable FP16 if you see artifacts.

+    Use `--test-resolution <int>` to convert at a custom resolution for ANE memory testing.
+Bypasses SR head by default (output = input resolution).

+    Use `--use-sr` with `--test-resolution` to keep the SR head active (output = input × SR scale).

 See `training/README.md` for full distillation instructions.